CarletonArchives/DROID-Batch-Processor/README.md

 - A directory of bags (folders) to run DROID's analysis on.

 ###Output
-- A .droid file containing DROID's analysis in each bag.
+-A .droid file containing DROID's analysis in the data/meta section of each bag.
-- A .csv file containing DROID's analysis in each bag.
+- A .csv file containing DROID's analysis in the data/meta section of each bag.
-- A .pdf file containing DROID's analysis in each bag.
+- A .pdf file containing DROID's analysis in the data/meta section of each bag.
-- If it does not already exist, a file named froid_settings.txt in the folder containing DroidRunner.py, that contains the path to your DROID program files.
+- If it does not already exist, a file named droid_settings.txt in the folder containing DroidRunner.py, that contains the path to your DROID program files.